This page about apple cider vinegar recipes for gout treatment was last reviewed, or updated, on 9 January 2018.

 In the nineteenth century, and as late as 1911, apple cider itself (not its vinegar) was thought to be a gout remedy.

 One British cider manufacturer advertised it as a gout remedy.
 If you like apple cider you could always try it and see.
-Please write and tell us if you have any success.
+Please write and message us if you have any success.